-Signs of OVERDOSE, which often results in death if not treated, include15:
+Signs of OVERDOSE, which often results in death if not treated, include [11]:

-- Extreme sleepiness, inability to awaken verbally or upon sternal rub.
+- Extreme sleepiness inability to awaken verbally or upon sternal rub

-- Breathing problems that can range from slow to shallow breathing in a patient that cannot be awakened.
+- Breathing problems can range from slow to shallow breathing in a patient that cannot be awakened

-- Fingernails or lips turning blue/purple.
+- Fingernails or lips turning blue/purple

-- Extremely small "pinpoint" pupils.
+- Extremely small "pinpoint" pupils

-- Slow heartbeat and/or low blood pressure.
+- Slow heartbeat and/or low blood pressure

-Signs of OVERMEDICATION, which may progress to overdose, include:15
+Signs of OVERMEDICATION, which may progress to overdose, include [11]:

-- Unusual sleepiness, drowsiness, or difficulty staying awake despite loud verbal stimulus or vigorous sternal rub. - Mental confusion, slurred speech, intoxicated behavior. - Slow or shallow breathing. - Extremely small "pinpoint" pupils, although normal size pupils do not exclude opioid overdose. - Slow heartbeat, low blood pressure. - Difficulty waking the person from sleep.
+- Unusual sleepiness, drowsiness, or difficulty staying awake despite loud verbal stimulus or vigorous sternal rub - Mental confusion, slurred speech, intoxicated behavior - Slow or shallow breathing - Extremely small "pinpoint" pupils; although normal size pupils do not exclude opioid overdose - Slow heartbeat, low blood pressure - Difficulty waking the person from sleep.

 Because opioids depress respiratory function and breathing, one telltale sign of a person in a critical medical state is the "death rattle."
-If a person emits a "death rattle"-an exhaled breath with a very distinct, labored sound coming from the throat-emergency resuscitation will be necessary immediately, as such a sound almost always is a sign that the individual is near death.17
+If a person emits a "death rattle" - an exhaled breath with a very distinct, labored sound coming from the throat - emergency resuscitation will be necessary immediately, as it almost always is a sign that the individual is near death [13].